tractr/traxion/apps/docs/docs/01-Overview/02-getting-started.md

 }
 ```

-More importantly you should'nt version the generated code and let you CI/CD process do this step when deploying your app.
+It's also important not to version the generated code and let your CI/CD process handle this step during app deployment.

-## Configure your nestjs app
+## Configuring Your NestJS App

-Now you can import `TraxionModule` from the generated forlder and use it inside you `app.module.ts`:
+Lastly, you can import `TraxionModule` from the generated folder and utilize it in your `app.module.ts`:

 ```ts
 import { Module } from '@nestjs/common';